rriver/svg-sprite-workflow/readme.md

-# SVG Sprites Workflow with Gulp
+# Workflow to create SVG sprites with Gulp